 No. You do not have to be married in order to be accepted into our program.
 However, all adults living in the Habitat home must be on the mortgage unless they are considered a dependent.

 It varies depending on how many people show up to our application meetings.
 For people who are qualified - who meet our criteria for need, ability to pay, and willingness to partner - it is worth the effort.
 We currently select approximately 20 families per year.

 We tailor house payments to be affordable for your family.
 We review your income and structure the mortgage so that it is appropriate for your finances.
 Mortgages will last from 15 to 30 years.

 What if I do not have time to complete the required sweat-equity hours?

 The sweat-equity program is the cornerstone of the Habitat for Humanity vision - i.e., a hand up, not a handout.
 You must make time for the sweat-equity aspect to reach the goal of homeownership.

 I am disabled and cannot do manual labor.
 Can I still apply?

 Yes.
-If you are selected for homeownership and have verification of your disability, we will work with you to find other ways for you to participate and gain the 500 hours of sweat equity.
+If you are selected for homeownership and have verification of your disability, we will work with you to find other ways for you to participate and gain the required sweat-equity hours.